Meet the team

 Dr Susie Mitchell

 Dr Susie Mitchell came to Glasgow in 1996 to undertake a PhD in cancer research at the University of Glasgow’s Beatson Institute for Cancer Research where she was awarded the John Paul Award for research excellence.
 She would then become an R&D manager within the NHS, a public policy practitioner for local and national government, and Accessibility and Inclusion lead for the Glasgow 2014 Commonwealth Games.
 Susie was recognised by Equate Scotland as a Leading Woman of Scotland for her contributions to STEM and Scotland’s advancement.
 Susie is a member of the Glasgow International Jazz Festival Board.
 Outside work, she is a session musician and a presenter and contributor for the BBC.

 Dr Laura Bell

 Dr Laura Bell was a former senior manager at one of the UK’s largest medical research charities, Cancer Research UK.
 She held a number of roles in the organisation, leading and developing teams in communications, marketing and engagement activities focused on public health, science and research – for both public and professional audiences.
 She received her PhD in cancer research from the Cancer Research UK Beatson Institute in Glasgow in 2006.

-Events and Operations Exec
+Events and Networks Manager